AndreFavotto/mqtt-scadalts/README.md

  More information about Docker and Docker Compose can be found at [Docker Docs](https://docs.docker.com).

 ## Starting application
-After installed, to pull images and start all three containers, run:
+After installed, to pull images and start all three containers, run from the repository's main directory:

 `docker-compose up -d`